1. Home

 place 'more' before the adjective

-Example: interesting - more interesting / difficult - more difficult
+Examples: interesting - more interesting / difficult - more difficult

 London is more expensive than Madrid.